 Using ESTAR with prepositions of place in sentences

-ESTAR does play a key role when making sentences with prepositions of place in Spanish.
-When we talk about two objects and not people, it is necessary the definite articles EL, LA, LOS, LAS and the indefinite articles UN and UNA before the name of the things, for example: EL HOSPITAL (the hospital) and UNA CAJA (a box).
+The verb ESTAR does play a key role when making sentences with prepositions of place in Spanish.
+When we talk about two objects and not people, it is necessary the definite articles EL, LA, LOS, LAS and the indefinite articles UN and UNA before the name of things, for example: EL HOSPITAL (the hospital) and UNA CAJA (a box).
 The following picture shows some basic examples using prepositions to indicate the location of people and things in Spanish:

-As mentioned above, some prepositions of place in Spanish are represented by two or three words, for example: ENCIMA + DE (encima de), EN + MEDIO + DE (en medio de) and so on.
-If we omit a part of the phrase, we may change the meaning of what we want to say.
+As mentioned above, some prepositions of place in Spanish are formed with two or three words, for example: ENCIMA + DE (over) and EN + MEDIO + DE (between).
+If we omit a particle, we might say something different to what we planned.
 Interestingly, the word DE will change to DEL when used before a masculine noun like HOTEL.
-This means that we must say “del hotel” not “de el hotel”, joining DE plus EL in the word DEL.
+Therefore, we must say “del hotel” not “de el hotel“, merging DE with EL to create the word DEL.
 The same rule applies to “A + EL” prepositions, for example: “… junto al perro.”.
 Notice that some prepositions are interchangeable and could mean the same thing depending on the context, such as “FRENTE A” y “ENFRENTE DE”.

 EN- Los libros están en la canasta